lohedges/slsm/README.md

 Solve for the optimum boundary point velocity vector using the SLP method.
 I have made numerous modifications to the method in order to remove unphysical velocity capping and ensure that variable scaling is consistent and transparent.

-## To Do
-Next on the agenda...

-* Test gradient calculation.
-* Fix hole calculation.

 ## Limitations
 * Limited to two-dimensional systems.